biba10/Czech-Dataset-for-Complex-ABSA-Tasks/README.md

 # Aspect-Based Sentiment Analysis #
-This repository contains the code and data for the "Czech Dataset for Complex Aspect-Based Sentiment Analysis Tasks".
+This repository contains the code and data for the "Czech Dataset for Complex Aspect-Based Sentiment Analysis Tasks" accepted to <a href="https://lrec-coling-2024.org/">LREC-COLING 2024</a> conference.

 ## Requirements ##
 Python 3.10 and higher is required.
 The code was tested on Python 3.11.4.